 This effect is reversible i.e. if a varying potential is given at a proper axis, it will automatically variate the dimensions of the crystal which leads to deformation of the crystal.

-The elements that demonstrates piezo-electric qualities are called electro-resistive elements.
+The elements that demonstrate piezo-electric qualities are called electro-resistive elements.

 Some commonly used piezo-electric materials include Rochelle salts, ammonium dihydrogen phosphate, quartz, lithium sulphate etc. Quartz crystal shows unique property by generating the electrical voltage on applying mechanical stress to it.